BestNoob/pbsv.cfg/README.md

-# pbsv.cfg
-Server PunkBuster Config for Call of Duty, Battlefield etc.
+# Server PunkBuster Config for Call of Duty, Battlefield etc. #

 You can checkout my Serverlist on Discord: https://discord.gg/A7vtjmw